 Founded in 2006 in Boston, MA by Chad Laurans who had been a victim of home burglary.
 With that personal experience, he went to work and created what is now SimpliSafe security.
 While some companies are known by offering the ‘latest and greatest’ these guys are known for being basic and offering what works.

 They offer national monitoring service in all 50 states and have more than 150 employees.
-They do lack backup monitoring stations, meaning if something bad such as a natural disaster happened to their primary monitoring station you may be left without a provider.
+They do lack backup monitoring facilities, meaning if something bad such as a natural disaster happened to their primary monitoring station you may be left without a provider.

-Call us biased or whatever you may but if you end up forking out $300-900 (by the time you add camera and other sensors you need) for SimpliSafe, you really didn't get the best deal or security system.
-If you are comfortable committing to a 36 month agreement where you can still move nationwide, any of our top 5 beat this company.
+Call us biased or whatever you may but if you end up forking out $300-900 (by the time you add a camera and other sensors you need) for SimpliSafe, you really didn’t get the best deal or security system.
+If you are comfortable committing to a 36-month agreement where you can still move nationwide, any of our top 5 beats this company.